Yvialga/portfolio/README.md

 ## Portfolio Project
-This is my portfolio website in currently development.
+This is my portfolio website under development with Next.js.
 © All right reserved.